Morton Arboretum: History

-The arboretum was established on December 14, 1922, by Joy Morton, founder of the Morton Salt Company.
+The Morton Arboretum was established on December 14, 1922, by Joy Morton, founder of the Morton Salt Company.
 Morton's father, Julius Sterling Morton, had founded Arbor Day.
 Morton's daughter, Jean Cudahy (Morton) took her father's seat on the board of trustees after he died in 1934.
-The arboretum's first superintendent was Clarence E. Godshalk, who had received a master's degree in landscape design from the University of Michigan in 1921.
-Joy Morton's Thornhill Estate, established in 1910, formed the core of the Arboretum's original area.
-In 1940, Mrs. Cudahy hired May Theilgaard Watts as a teacher in the new educational program.
+The arboretum's first superintendent was Clarence E. Godshalk.
+Joy Morton's Thornhill estate, established in 1910 on 175 acres, formed the core of the arboretum's original area.
+In 1940, Mrs. Cudahy hired May Theilgaard Watts as a teacher in the new educational program, and she developed an extensive nature and art education program.
 The Morton family requested an educational center be constructed on the site of their home.
-The estate was razed in the early 1940s following the death of Joy's wife Margaret.
-1962 marked the beginning of the Schulenberg Prairie Restoration Project.
-Clarence Godshalk developed plans to create a buffer on the western border of the Arboretum.
-He called it "a native planting" and planned for it to be on farmland acquired by the Arboretum in the late 1950s.
+Most of the house was razed in the early 1940s following the death of Joy's wife Margaret.
+Only the Founder's Room, Joy Morton's former library, remains as part of the Thornhill Education Center.

+The Schulenberg Prairie restoration project began in 1962.
+Clarence Godshalk developed plans to create a buffer on the western border of the arboretum.
+He called it "a native planting" and planned for it to be on farmland acquired by the arboretum in the late 1950s.
 He wanted to turn old farmland back into a prairie with seeds collected from prairies nearby.
 He asked Ray Schulenberg to take this on.
 Schulenberg developed restoration goals and began replicating composition, structure, and local gene pools of plants in local prairies.
-He studied all of this with Floyd Swink, the Arboretum's taxonomist at the time, Robert Betz, a biologist, and David Kropp, a landscape architect.
+He studied all of this with Floyd Swink, the arboretum's taxonomist at the time, Robert Betz, a biologist, and David Kropp, a landscape architect.

-Board of trustees
+Morton family trustees

-The first chairman of the board of trustees for the Morton Arboretum was Joy Morton.
+The first chairman of the board of trustees for The Morton Arboretum was Joy Morton.
 Following his death in 1934, his daughter, Jean M. Cudahy (Morton), became chairman of the board.
-Jean died in 1953 and her brother, Sterling, became chairman of the board.
-When Sterling died in 1961, his daughter Suzette Morton Davidson became chairman of the board. in 1977, Suzette Morton retired and was replaced by the first person outside of the Morton family to be chairman of the board, Charles C. Hafner III.
-In 2000, W. Robert Reum became chairman of the board.
-As of 2014, Darrell B. Jackson has been chairman of the board of trustees.
+Jean died in 1953 and her brother, Sterling, became chairman.
+When Sterling died in 1961, his daughter Suzette Morton Davidson became chairman of the board. in 1977, Davidson, the last Morton family board member, retired and was replaced by the first person outside of the Morton family to be chairman of the board, Charles C. Hafner III.

-Directors

-In 1938, Clarence Godshalk was named director of the Morton Arboretum.
-He served for 28 years, before he retired in 1966.
-He was replaced by Dr. Marion Trufant Hall, who served as director until 1990, when Gerard T. Donnelly was named executive director and CEO.
+Administration

+The Morton Arboretum is a nonprofit governed by a volunteer board of trustees.
+It has had four executive leaders in its history.
+Clarence Godshalk (1939-1966); Marion Trufant Hall, Ph.D.
+(1966-1990); Gerard T. Donnelly, Ph.D.
+(1990-2022); and Jill Koski, who became president and CEO in 2022.

+Center for Tree Science

+In the arboretum's Center for Tree Science, more than 30 scientists conduct research focusing on urban trees and forests, ecosystem restoration and management, and tree biodiversity and conservation science.